abigailmah21/ClubHub/README.md

 # ClubHub: A Unified Platform for Campus Club & Society Management and Engagement

 A PHP-based cmapus club and society management and engagement system that allows students to apply for clubs, while administrators and officers manage club records efficiently.
-Built using PHP (OOP), MySQL, and Bootstrap.
+Built using PHP, MySQL, HTML, CSS, JavaScript and Bootstrap.

 ---